WordPress/gutenberg/packages/rich-text/README.md

 ## Usage

-The Rich Text package is designed to facilitate the application and manipulation of rich formatting onto strings of plain text (e.g. bold, italic, links).
-This is facilitated via the usage of a `RichTextValue` value object (referred to from here on as `value`) which, by separating text from formatting, affords the ability to easily search and manipulate rich formats.
+The Rich Text package is designed to aid with applying rich formatting (e.g. bold, italic, links) onto plain text strings.
+By using a `RichTextValue` value object (referred to from here on as `value`) it is possible to separate text from formatting, thereby affording the ability to easily search and manipulate rich formats.

 ### The RichTextValue object